MaRtenkata/task_fourth/README.md

     REACT_APP_API_KEY=YOUR_API_KEY
 ```

-5. Run `npm start` to start the dev server
+5. Run `npm run dev` to start the dev server

 The app should now be running on http://localhost:5173